p0rtwalker/Auto-Checkpoint-FiveM/README.md

 Windows:
 1. Search and install Python3.12(or latest) from Microsoft Store.
 2. Download the .zip from the green <> Code button from the github page.
-3. Extract the Auto-Checkpoint-FiveM.zip and open the folder.
+3. Extract/Unzip the Auto-Checkpoint-FiveM.zip and open the folder.
 4. Right click in the folder and press open in terminal.
 5. Write then press enter: python3 -m pip install -r requirements.txt
 6. Write then press enter: python3 'main.py'
 7. Select the right option for you then press enter.
 8. !!!
-IF YOU WANT TO STOP THE SCRIPT PRESS: CTRL + C !!!
+IF YOU WANT TO STOP THE SCRIPT PRESS IN TERMINAL: CTRL + C !!!

 Linux & others: You already know.